sandialabs/suncal/doc/Manual/manual.md

 Next, enter the nominal value for each component in the Nominal column.
 Enter units for resistance of "kohm" and for the two capacitors of "uF".
 One uncertainty component for each variable is added by default.
-For each of the variables, click the row in the Measured Quantities table, and change the uncertainty distribution for the uncertainty component to **uniform**.
+For each of the variables, click the row in the Uncertainties table, and change the uncertainty distribution for the uncertainty component to **uniform**.
 The "a" parameter is the half-width of the distribution.
 In this case, "a" can be entered as a percent ({*@fig:rcriskinput}).
 Optionally, add a description for each variable and the measurement model.